wso2/docs-is/en/asgardeo/docs/complete-guides/nodejs/introduction.md

 Node.js is a popular JavaScript runtime environment that allows developers to build scalable and high-performance applications.
 It is widely used for building server-side applications, command-line tools, and desktop applications.
 Node.js is built on the V8 JavaScript engine, which is the same engine that powers Google Chrome.
 It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

+In this guide, we will be using Express.js, which is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+It is designed for building single-page, multi-page, and hybrid web applications.
+Express.js is widely used for building APIs and web applications.

 Implementing login functionality in your Node.js app is essential for managing user access, personalizing user experiences, and securing the app.
 It enhances user experience, protects user data, boosts engagement, and helps ensure regulatory compliance.

 ## Learning objectives